sassy-crick/Singularity-Easybuild/README.md

 ## Depreciated versions:

 As `Python2` is depreciated, the containers are using the `Python3` version for as their default system version.
 Note:  This is different from the Python versions EasyBuild will install and should not be mixed up.

+As CentOS-8 is now end of life we are currently no longer supporting this version.
+We suggest to switch to Rocky-8 instead.

 Usage:
 -----